getjotsu/jotsu-mcp/README.md

 ```

 The output is only the start and end messages since the workflow doesn't have any nodes.

+## Hello MCP
+The workflow can call a tool from an MCP server.
+This allows you to use MCP with models that don't yet support it (really any model other than Claude).

 Add the following server entry:
 ```json